esp8266/Arduino/doc/faq/a06-global-build-options.rst

    modules.
 That module will continue to use the stale version of the ``.h`` until you restart the IDE or other major changes that would cause the IDE to delete and recopy the contents from the source Sketch directory.
-Changes on the IDE Tools selection may cause a complete rebuild, clearing the problem.
+Changes on the IDE Tools board settings may cause a complete rebuild, clearing the problem.
 This may be the culprit for “What!
 It built fine last night!”